-4 Give your group a Group Name.

-- 5 Choose a customer (or a job) from the Customer:Jobs list. - 6 Click Add>>.
-The customer (or job) shows up in the Group Members list. - 7 Keep adding customers (and jobs) until you've got all the customers you want in this group.
+- 4 Give your group a Group Name. - 5 Choose a customer (or a job) from the Customer: Jobs list. - 6 Click Add>>.
+The customer (or job) shows up in the Group Members list.

+- 7 Keep adding customers (and jobs) until you've got all the customers you want in this group.

 Tip: Press Command + A to choose all the customers and jobs at once.
 Use Shift + click and Command + click to choose more than one customer at once. - 8 Click OK to save the group and close the New Group window. - 9 You can add notes to your group-info about who's in this group, what kind of work you do for this group, and any other detailed info you'd like to keep about this group.

-To add notes to your group: - 10 Click the Notes tab up at the top of the New Group window. - 11 Click your cursor into the big field.
+To add notes to your group: - a.
+With the group selected, choose Edit > Notepad. - b.
+Select the Notes tab, if it isn't already. - c.
+Click your cursor into the big field.
 Add away!